finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope this uniquely identifies the Fund. var valuationPointDataRequest = new ValuationPointDataRequest(); // ValuationPointDataRequest | The valuationPointDataRequest which contains the Diary Entry code for the Estimate Valuation Point to move to Candidate or Final state. var navTypeCode = "navTypeCode_example";  // string? | When provided Accepts the Valuation Point of the specified NAV Type.
-When not provided the Primary NAV Type will be Accepted. (optional)
+Together with the scope this uniquely identifies the Fund. var valuationPointDataRequest = new ValuationPointDataRequest(); // ValuationPointDataRequest | The valuationPointDataRequest which contains the Diary Entry code for the Estimate Valuation Point to move to Candidate or Final state. var navTypeCode = "navTypeCode_example";  // string? | When provided, accepts the Valuation Point of the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

             try
             {